 CAB comprises nine executive board members who meet on a weekly basis during the semester for the purpose of coordinating the various activities.
-The executive board consists of the four club officers and five committee chairpersons. www.esu.edu Student Life ( 2
+The executive board consists of the four club officers and five committee chairpersons.

 The five CAB committees are: Concerts, Films, Coffeehouse (Comedy), Out and About (Trips), and Special Events.
 CAB is also involved with planning and promoting activities during Welcome Week, Family Weekend, and Homecoming.